HackSoc/hacksoc.org/news/2021-03-05-agm-results.md

    - Adam Birtles
    - Jamie Quigley

+Candidates met on Google Meet to present their manifesti, while the meeting was streamed using our in-house RTMP service with a latency of around 10 seconds, and our brand-new Lightspeed service with less than a second of delay.
+Questions from members were taken via Slack.
+Frequent pauses were given to allow any livestream delay to catch up before moving on to the next item.

 ## Amendments

 Two amendments were presented to the society, both of which were accepted.
 The passing of an amendment required the support of two-thirds of the members voting.
 You can learn more about the amendments in the linked GitHub issues.